marileitune/marileitune/README.md

 I'm a passionate person about technology with a background in law.
 After doing a postgraduate degree in Digital Law, I decided to study Web Development.

-And finally I became a Web Developer 🎉.
+And finally, I became a Web Developer 🎉.